-While rotating in the Chronic Illness Management Clinic, residents will work on quality improvement projects and work in a team-based model for patients with diabetes mellitus.
+While rotating on the +1 week, residents will complete a Patient Safety and Quality Improvement curriculum and personal improvement project.
 The seminar half-days are focused around a particular topic in primary care internal medicine and include case-based lectures, team-based activities, EBM reviews, a "Practice Management/Medical Home Skills" series, and Ambulatory report.
 As part of our innovative Practice Management/Medical Home skills curriculum, residents receive clinic data about their panel of patients and work on team-based projects in population management.

 The Department of Medicine at OHSU is committed to practice and training in primary care internal medicine.
 Newly matched interns are invited to complete a career planning survey before arriving for internship.
 Information from this survey determines which residents are given a primary care track schedule.
 In the spring of each academic year, all residents complete this same survey, indicating their evolving career plans.
 Thus, residents may "track" in or out of the primary care track, creating an opportunity to better tailor rotations and experiences to meet their future goals and plans.